tanliangwei/VAE-Spatial-Sample-Generator/README.md

 ## How to use this repository

 ### Installing the Dependecies
 This project runs on **Python 3.6**.
 The models are built using **Keras** and all the dependencies are written inside the `requirement.txt` file.
+Also, the experiemnts are conducted inside **Jupyter Notebook**.
 A virtual environment is recommended.
-You can install one easily (Just Google).

 Follow instructions below to set up environment.
 Open up your terminal and type the following instructions.